Dealing with Danger: Threat Perception and Policy Preferences

 Old Solutions To New Problems: An Introduction to Threat-Heuristic Theory

 In this paper, I develop the framework of Threat-Heuristic Theory and present the evidence for THT’s core concept of threat classification from the fields of biology and cognitive science.
-I present empirical evidence to illustrate how some issues - climate change, immigration, and fundamentalism, for example - qualify as complex threats.
-That is, they are not consistently classified as being only a threat of physical harm or loss or contamination; rather they are interpreted as posing multiple risks.
+I present empirical evidence to illustrate how some issues - climate change, immigration, and fundamentalism, for example - qualify as complex dangers.
+That is, they are not consistently classified as being only a threat of physical harm or loss or contamination; rather they are interpreted as posing multiple problems.
 I contrast these with the example of nuclear proliferation where respondents consistently rate the threat of physical harm as the most relevant consideration.
 Given that there are some policy areas in which threat classification does vary, I outline a research agenda to test the theory's hypotheses about the relationship between threat classification and specific policy preferences for eliminating or managing a threat.

 Disaggregating Danger: Preferences for Immigration Reform in the U.S.

 In this paper, I apply Threat-Heuristic Theory to the issue of anti-immigrant preferences in the U.S. While some people do not consider immigrants a threat at all, others see a threat to physical safety (e.g., terrorism concerns), or a threat to economic assets (e.g., job loss); or a threat to values and culture.
-I use two nationally diverse samples of U.S. adults to show that it is possible to predict specific preferences for immigration reform - favoring wall construction, for example - from an individual's classification of the threat posed by immigrants.
+I use two nationally diverse samples of U.S. adults to show that it is possible to predict specific preferences for immigration restriction - favoring wall construction, for example - from an individual's classification of the threat posed by immigrants.